mcgarrya28/dataanalysis/README.md

 Using a list comprehension to we calculate the Shannon entropy for each probability in p_values by calling the entropy function.

 The code uses matplotlib.pyplot to create a plot.
 It plots the calculated entropy values against the probability values.
-It also adds labels, a title, a legend
+It also adds labels, a title, a legend.

+5. Plot of Variables

+Create an appropriate individual plot for each of the variables in the penguin data set.

+Using the matplotlib and seaborn pie plots and dis plots were used to show the distribution of the data for the below variable

+--> Sex & Species (pie plot)

+--> Flipper and Bill Variables (dis plot)

+These plots are most relevant as they map the variables side by side showing the variance in size of ach species across these variables.

 By: Anthony Mc Garry